Soban-Farhan/Soban-Farhan/README.md

 ## Hi there 👋 I'm Soban Farhan :)

-A dedicated and highly motivated Software Developer, current employed at Re:Sound specializing in the Full Stack Development.</br></br>
+A dedicated and highly motivated Software Developer, currently employed at [Re:Sound](https://www.resound.ca/) specializing in the Full Stack Development.</br></br>
 -> ✨ Check out some of my work at [sobanfarhan.com](https://www.sobanfarhan.com/) ✨ <-

 ### What am I currently doing?